moneytech/cadex-os/docs/api/Filesystem.md

-# Cadex OS API References
+# Cadex OS Filesystem API

-## Filesystem API
 Cadex OS has a small filesystem API.
+The filesystem used in Cadex OS is called `dfs` and can only be read inside Cadex OS.
-**NOTE**: This is a stub.
+It's very slow because it's designed to work with the old ATA disk driver **NOTE**: This is a stub.
 The documentation is not fully implemented.

 ## Accessing the Hard Drive